Today’s blog post is about – how to personalize Christmas gift wrap using wide washi tapes.

-…I received emails not too long ago that some stores have started promoting new Christmas crafts items.
+…I received emails not long ago that some stores have started promoting new Christmas crafts items.

 All of sudden, I just felt uneasy.
 I can’t imagine time flies so fast that I’ve lost track.
-The first half of the year has gone in the blink of an eye, and we are now onto the next half of this year.
+The first half of the year went by in the blink of an eye, and we are now moving onto the next half of this year.

 Even though I always wish that time could just stop for a moment, we just have to keep moving and pushing forward.
 Instead of panicking and worrying, let’s remind ourselves to be positive…